srirangan9224/web-portfolio/README.md

 # web-portfolio

+## About:
-Web portfolio using React and Tailwind CSS
+template for web portfolio using HTML, CSS, Bootstrap and Javascript.

+## Features:
+plain HTML and vanilla Js with theme toggle feature and content toggle feature